Stray Buddy

 STRAY BUDDY

 Are you a feeder or caregiver of stray dogs in your neighbourhood?
-Are you an elected representative of the Residents Welfare Association in your colony?
+Are you an executive of a Residents’ Welfare Association?
 Are you an NGO managing an overfull shelter?
 Are you a government official in charge of Animal Birth Control and rabies prevention?

 Stray Buddy gives guidance to volunteers, organisations and officials based on hands-on experiences with community stray dogs

-Stray Buddy shows you a practical way to manage community stray dogs with plug-and-play sample tools that you can download and customise.
-This will help you to keep track of sterilisations and vaccinations, create proper dog feeding places, raise awareness by engaging youth, training guards and more.
+Stray Buddy shows a practical way to manage community stray dogs with plug-and-play sample tools that you can download and customise.
+This will help you to keep track of sterilisations and vaccinations, create proper dog feeding places, raise awareness in your colony by engaging youth, training security guards and more.

-Stray Buddy’s materials are for free because we want to inspire and encourage as many communities in India as possible.
+Stray Buddy’s materials are for free because we want to inspire and encourage as many communities in India as possible to coexist.

 Why Stray Buddy?

-• About 3 crore (30 million) stray dogs live on Indian streets (nobody knows exactly how many).
-Many are left in unhealthy conditions.
-People say they cause nuisance and menace.
-The population seems to be steadily increasing.
+• Between 3-6 crore (30-60 million) stray dogs live on Indian streets (nobody knows exactly how many).
+The population seems to be steadily increasing, but scientific counts are lacking.

 • Animal rights laws prohibit relocating dogs from their familiar territory.
 Shelters are overfull and find it difficult to sustain themselves financially.
-Healthy dogs should not spend their life here.
+Healthy dogs should not spend their life here as their welfare is compromised – even if utmost care is given.

 • Individual citizens who take self-responsibility and carry out their constitutional duty to be compassionate with strays are often harassed by fellow residents who are misinformed about dos and don’ts to attain harmonious coexistence.